GROW: How To Read a Seed Catalog

 The winter months are quiet times for the food & herb grower and that is part of the problem.
 If we had to tend to gardens, we’d have less time to drool our way through those beautifully produced seed catalogs that start arriving in December.
 And we would be far more realistic about what we really can grow.

 There’s only two words to describe this activity: garden porn.
-(Don’t Google that phrase…the links DO NOT involve garden or growing.)
+(Don’t Google that phrase…the links DO NOT involve gardens or growing.)

 Where You Buy Your Seeds Matters

 If you are new to growing food, then those seed catalogs can be a bit overwhelming and full of unknown botanical and horticultural terms.
 Seed buying has also become a political act: what and where you purchase seeds is increasingly important to our overall agricultural system.
 And that is not an exaggerated statement.

 Over the last few decades, biotech companies (think Monsanto) and chemical companies (think Dupont) are buying up seed suppliers and now own 73% of the world’s seed.
 One of the first things these corporations do is eliminate the diversity of seed by simply not making them available for sale.
 Their suspected long-term goal is to move to a limited inventory of patented, genetically modified and expensive seeds.
 Seeds that are proprietary (patented and owned by the seed breeder or company) are often unable to reproduce additional generations of plants.
 More importantly, it is illegal to save and plant the seed of patented and/or genetically modified seed.

 FREE THE SEED!

 The only real power we have against large corporations is how we spend our money.
 Buying non-patented seeds from small seed companies who support the Safe Seed Pledge and the Open Source Seed Initiative (OSSI) ensures the following freedoms:

 - That our agricultural system has the biological diversity necessary for its healthy survival.